2018 Ripon 10

 Welcome to the Ripon 10 (~10 miles) – probably the most scenic multi terrain race in England…

 The race, which starts and finishes on Hell Wath Nature Reserve, is a hilly but picturesque course that leads the runners from Hell Wath around the Studley Royal Estate with beautiful views of Ripon and the stunning, surrounding countryside.
+It is now part of the Ripon Runners Hornblower Series.

 Sunday 13 May, 2018